-Eating healthily or cleansing doesn't mean depriving yourself.
+Eating healthily doesn't mean depriving yourself.
 Try swapping main meals across two or three consecutive days with kitchari.
 The word kitchari, in Hindi, literally means “mixture” and sums up this perfect blend of nutritious finery perfectly.

 Kitchari is a fantastically balancing meal that is light, nourishing and easy-to-digest, harnessing the goodness of vegetables, herbs, spices and nutritious oils.
 It's perfect food to eat during a period of cleansing.

 The skin is a good indicator of how well your body is eliminating wastes.
 Skin blemishes, such as acne or boils, can be a sign that the bowels, liver and kidneys are not removing wastes properly, forcing the body to remove them via the skin.

 Herbs such as turmeric, chamomile, nettles and burdock root are known to alter the chemistry of your tissues, bringing them back to optimum function through helping the lymph, liver, kidneys and intercellular fluid rebalance.

 If you take the herbs with aloe vera it will have a stronger effect, as aloe vera is a ‘carrier’ to the skin and enhances absorption of nutrients by over 200%.

 Relax and unwind